musilimu/my_brand_be/README.md

 # Blog API

-Welcome to the Blog API!
-This API provides endpoints to manage user authentication, blog posts, and messages.
+This API serves blogs to the client, user can signup, login and logout, create blog posts, comment on blogs, and like them.
 ## Contributing

 We welcome contributions to enhance the functionality or fix any issues with the API.
 To contribute, please follow these steps: